Kilconnell

+History and name

 The village gives its name to the barony of Kilconnell, formerly held by the Lords de Freyne.
-In 2006 David Tye purchased the original feudal Barony of Kilconnell created in 1170 from Lord de Freyne and is the present holder.
-The feudal Barony of Kilconnell is registered in Ireland.
-There is also a peerage title, Baron Kilconnel, created in 1797, and later a subsidiary title of the Earls of Clancarty.
 The village is in a civil parish of the same name.

-Its rural population in 2011 was 670.
-The land is mainly used for dairy farming and the raising of cattle.

-It was once part of the kingdom of the Soghain of Connacht before being conquered by the Uí Maine.
+The area was once part of the kingdom of the Soghain of Connacht before being conquered by the Uí Maine.
+The area around Kilconnell was the stronghold of the O'Kellys, lords of Uí Maine and the Donnellan clans.

+Evidence of ancient settlement in the area includes a number of ringfort, holy well and standing stone sites in the surrounding townlands of Abbeyfield, Ballinderry, Ballyglass, Corraneena, Glebe and Ellagh.
+A wayside cross, located at a crossroads in the village within Corraneena townland, was originally erected in 1682.
+A nearby lake, Lough Acalla, has a crannog site in its centre and is now a rainbow trout fishery.

+Kilconnell is in the Catholic parish of Aughrim and Kilconnell.
 The last known prosecution of a priest under the Popery Acts was the trial in 1822 of Fr John O'Connor, parish priest of Aughrim and Kilconnell, at the Galway Summer Assizes.
 He was acquitted.
+Nearby Aughrim was the site of a decisive battle of the Williamite wars, the Battle of Aughrim, in 1691.
+Hundreds of the O'Kellys died in the battle.

-This village was the birthplace of Fianna Fáil Teachta Dála (TD) Johnny Callanan (1910-1982).
-His nephew Joe Callanan was also a TD for the Galway East constituency.
+Kilconnell village was the birthplace of Fianna Fáil Teachta Dála (TD) Johnny Callanan (1910-1982).
+His nephew Joe Callanan (b.1949) was also a TD for Galway East.